 Moisture content - Posts: Green.

-Cascadia brand decking and railing components are produced for Silva by Terminal Forest Products, a world-class manufacturer of Western Red Cedar products with an unrivalled reputation for quality.
-The wood fibre is from second-growth logs harvested in coastal forests of British Columbia, Canada.
+Western Red Cedar decking and railing components are produced from wood fibre from second-growth logs harvested in coastal forests of British Columbia, Canada.

 Colour: Palette of rich, warm wood tones, which vary from light amber to dark reddish-brown.